-The proof is in these marketing consultant case studies.
+The proof is in these brand messaging consultant case studies.
 Pudding = good!

 While every marketing consulting, brand strategy, company naming and copywriting engagement is obviously unique, a common thread runs through these case studies.
 When you view your branding not as a cosmetic exercise but a bedrock, company-wide initiative, you need to be working with someone who shares your passion for sharp & sound business development strategy.
 Please find below five marketing consulting (branding, copywriting, company naming) case studies.